maxn76/Synth-X-Explorer/README.md

 unzip the .zip file
 right click on each individual .ttf file and select INSTALL from the menu
-- the default.ptc file must be in main
+- the default.ptc file must be in main folder

 USE:
 Upon startup, the software automatically searches for and finds the Roland S-1 synthesizer.